mmisak/counTR/README.md

 ```
 ### Repeat info files

 Repeat info files are relatively large tab-separated files (size is usually comparable to the size of FASTQ files used as input) containing details for each single detected repeat.
 These files can be generated by the processrepeats function and are only generated if specified via the `--outputtype` argument.
-Most of the values contained are directly taken from the Phobos output and their detailled definition can be looked up in the manual of the Phobos package.
+Most of the values contained are directly taken from the Phobos output and their detailed definition can be looked up in the manual of the Phobos package.
 The following table briefly describes the meaning of each column.

 | Column  | Description  |